ylehilds/startup/README.md

 My fitness plan app is a fitness tracking app that allows users to:
 1. Plan & log their workouts with easy user experience by allowing users to plan workouts in advance and add/edit workouts as to keep track of them.
 2. Track progress by looking at a chart
-3. Set fitness goals including create healthy meals list for easy grocery shopping, set weight goals, get list of fitness articles and motivational quotes to keep you going.
+3. Set fitness goals including create healthy meals list for easy grocery shopping, set weight goals, display motivational quotes to keep you going.

 ### Key Features